aarongsellin/salsa-sky-mapper/README.md

 ## Interactive Play

 A feature that is currently being developed for this repository is the ability to play around with how the calculations are made in an interactive sandbox esc enviornment.
-Take a look at the image below.
+The image below is figure 2.1 from the afformentioned SALSA project, Mapping the Milkyway.
 ![interactive](https://github.com/mrikea4real/salsa-sky-mapper/assets/79717170/90d8ae12-fe9f-4c9e-acac-e17c4b17d8ca)
 ### Constants